 Plants experience molecular stress during spaceflight.

-Current astrobotany research shows that we have difficulty growing plants in space.
+Current astrobotany research shows that plants change on a molecular level in response to space environments.
 Microgravity, ionizing radiation and oxidative stress are all factors that influence astrobotany experiments.
-Often, plants experience immense symptoms similar to external stress factors in space.

 Plants are a critical part of bioregenerative life support systems.

 A bioregenerative life support system will be a critical part of human spaceflight expeditions in the future.
 One of humanity’s major goals in regards to extensive space travel is to sustain itself in a spacecraft.
 We want to eliminate the need for resupply by growing plants in space.
 Plants will likely play an important role in supporting human life in space environments by providing sustenance, gas cycling and filtration of water.
 Not only do we need to feed future astronauts, but we also need to keep them well in the realm of mental health.
 Astronauts report feeling very grounded when viewing plants in space.